MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policy-tests-pc.md

 >1.
 User-profile data and preference settings are updated in all displays after they have been changed.

 **Fail Examples**
 >1.
-The title does not display the user’s updated gamertag or Microsoft account name within the title for locally stored save data such as replays, saves, options, maps, and teams.
+The title does not display the user's updated gamertag or Microsoft account name within the title for locally stored save data such as replays, saves, options, maps, and teams.
 >2.
-The title does not update a user’s gamertag for persistent posts, such as game clips, replays, leaderboards, or other custom posts, such as messages, bulletin posts, user challenges, costumes, themes, livery, tournaments, and league.
+The title does not update a user's gamertag for persistent posts, such as game clips, replays, leaderboards, or other custom posts, such as messages, bulletin posts, user challenges, costumes, themes, livery, tournaments, and league.
 Note: This applies to both new and previously created posts.
 >3.
-The title stores the user’s gamertag for the user’s saved data, such as replays, saves, options, maps, and teams, resulting in the save data becoming unusable if the user changes his or her gamertag or account name.
+The title stores the user's gamertag for the user's saved data, such as replays, saves, options, maps, and teams, resulting in the save data becoming unusable if the user changes his or her gamertag or account name.

 <br />